Crunchyroll Anime Award for Best Comedy: Studios

-A-1 Pictures holds the record for the most wins, as well as being the most-nominated studio along with CloverWorks.
+A-1 Pictures holds the record for the most wins in an anime studio.

+CloverWorks holds the record for the most nominations in an anime studio.

-Studio Trigger holds the record for the most nominations without a win in an anime studio.
+MAPPA and Studio Trigger holds the record for the most nominations without a win in an anime studio.

 A-1 Pictures received the most wins with 3, followed by CloverWorks and Wit Studio with 2.
-It also has the most nominations along with CloverWorks with 5.
-Both Kaguya-sama: Love Is War and Spy × Family were tied for the most nominations (3) and wins (2).
+CloverWorks has the most nominations with 7.
+Spy × Family received the most nominations (4) in an anime series, as well as tying the most wins (2) with Kaguya-sama: Love Is War.
 The remaining studios (Kyoto Animation, OLM and Studio Deen) received 1 was single-cour anime series.

-Studio Trigger received the most nominations for an anime studio without a single win with 3.
+MAPPA and Studio Trigger received the most nominations for an anime studio without a single win with 3.
 KonoSuba: God's Blessing on This Wonderful World! received three nominations, but also did not win a single award.